davidbegin/spicy_coderz_club/spicy_admin/README.md

+# Spicy Admin

-Contains scripts for Spicy Admins to be able to:
+This folder contains scripts for Spicy Admins to be able to:
   * Enable Auditing
   * Deleting Auditing
   * Tail Audit Logs